jaya-vaidya/Projects/Software Project Management/Readme.md

                                                               Introduction
 Healthify is recognized for its advanced patient care and technology.
-Today, our expertise covers all specialties, from cancer to women's health.
-In addition, the compassionate care provided by our doctors, nurses and other staff is a key to our success.
 Our vision is to make health management easier and faster for patients by connecting them with doctors and pharmacies.

+Provided overall project management strategy emphasizing on Return on Investment (ROI).
+Awarded Best Project Proposal by judges from VmWare.

+Files:
+Healthify Presentation.pptx - Pitch presentation of the project proposal.
+Healthify Report.ppt - Detailed report on the project proposal, requirements,strategies, ROI, ROV and User scenario

                                                              Existing System
 Our Current system includes a health management portal that provides facility to Register patients, Doctors and Pharmacies, maintain their information, search for a Doctor as per necessity and schedule an online appointment.